rexbean/SSMOnlineShop/note/SSM.md

 ### Service
 - Add a specific service interface(AreaService)
 - Create a implementation of the service(AreaServiceImpl) and add @Service annotation on
+- Add @Transactional annotation above the method, the method will be a transaction.
+- **Transcation will only roll back when it meets the RuntimeException**
 - Use @AutoWired annotation to inject the Dao object, Override the method

 ### Controller
 - Create a controller Class(AreaController)
 - Add the @Controller and @RequestMapping Annotation above the class